 Even at the recent UN COP21 Convention on Climate Change held in Paris, there was visible support for GGW.
-The Sahelian countries Heads of States at the meeting were hosted by the President of France-Francois Hollande and had opportunity for consultation on this important Program; that its success would provide improved livelihoods to millions of people living in the Sahel.
-The Republic of Chad continued to express deep concern over the disappearing Lake Chad with dire consequence on the 2 million people of the sub-region, including food insecurity and insurgency and migration to Europe.
-Evidently, there was renewed commitment to GGW by African Development Bank, GEF, World Bank, European Union, FAO, UNCCD, France, other partners and African leaders; the funds for APGGW was therefore boosted by US\$4 billion.
+The Sahelian countries Heads of States at the meeting were hosted by the President of France - François Hollande and had opportunity for consultation on this important program; that its success would provide improved livelihoods to millions of people living in the Sahel.
+The Republic of Chad continued to express deep concern over the disappearing Lake Chad with dire consequence on the two million people of the sub-region, including food insecurity and insurgency and migration to Europe.
+Evidently, there was renewed commitment to GGW by African Development Bank, GEF, World Bank, European Union, FAO, UNCCD, France, other partners and African leaders; the funds for APGGW were therefore boosted by US\$4 billion.
 Encouraging reports on GGW were also received:

-- Senegal: planted 11.2 million trees and restored 25,000 hec of degraded land restored with families already benefiting from the wall; - Ethiopia: 15 million hecs of degraded land restored; - Sudan: 2000 hec of land restored and - Nigeria: 5 million hec of land restored with 2000 jobs created.
+- Senegal: planted 11.2 million trees and restored 25,000 hectares of degraded land restored with families already benefiting from the wall; - Ethiopia: 15 million hectares of degraded land restored; - Sudan: 2,000 hectares of land restored; and - Nigeria: five million hectares of land restored with 2,000 jobs created.